feathersui/feathersui-website/docs/haxe-openfl/build-linux.md

 In addition to the dependencies specified in the [Feathers UI installation instructions](./installation.md), building a Linux application with Feathers UI has some additional requirements.

 - A computer running a distribution of Linux.
-Linux apps cannot be built on Windows or macOS.
+Linux apps cannot be built on other operating systems, such as Windows or macOS.

 No additional software needs to be installed on most Linux computers.
 If you need to build 32-bit apps from a 64-bit distribution, see the official [Linux setup instructions for Lime/OpenFL](https://lime.software/docs/advanced-setup/linux/).